beelzebielsk/tutorial-jumble/redux/notes.md

 - The normal react version just has two state changing methods:
   `increment` and `decrement`.
-- The redux-ish version has one state changing method, and `increment` and `decrement` have been replaced with something else.
+- The redux-ish version has one state changing method called `dispatch`, and `increment` and `decrement` have been replaced with something else.

 Okay, how do these differences relate to the quote from the article?